Mart7Mcfl7/K1-Max-Various-Changes/Doom/Readme.txt

 - **No audio** - Silent version only - Audio version requiers external device (for now)
 - **Shotgun freeze** - Picking up the shotgun currently freezes the game (investigating)
+- **Had trouble with the starting location, used warp to move to a safer place - could be issue with clipping

 If you can help track down these issues, pull requests are welcome!